vincentfree/CucumberDemo/README.md

 # CucumberDemo
-Cucumber demo bij Atos test competence
+Cucumber demo - Masterclass Devops Foundation for Testers

-Casus 1
+Opdracht 1

-Naast de gegevens TC-101 en TC-102 gaan we nu TC-103 en 104 maken.
+Gegeven zijn TC-101 en TC-102
+We gaan nu aan de slag om TC-103 en TC-104 te maken.

 ------------------------------------------------------------------------------------

 TC -103

   To check if error is reported if check-out date field is in the past